DigiWill-dhbw/Documentation/Testplan/Test-Plan.md

 Web application:
 * UI testing

-Mobile application:
+Backend/Web application:
-* UI testing
+* Load testing

 ### 4.2 Outline of Other Candidates for Potential Inclusion
-Stress testing the application might be potential test cases but these are not in scope of our testing process yet.
+Stress testing the application might be a potential test case but it is not in scope of our testing process yet.
 ### 4.3 Outline of Test Exclusions
 N / A
 ## 5. Test Approach